supercid/techdocs-wiki-tmp/SPA:-Adding-support-for-multi-currency.md

 When recommendations are served, then exchange rates are dynamically applied to the product prices to reflect the active currency.

-### How can I get an API token?

-You'll find more information the [requesting access section of our API docs](https://github.com/Nosto/techdocs/wiki/APIs#requesting-access).

-### How often should I send exchange-rates?

-You can send exchange rates as often as you like but at the bare minimum, the exchange rates should be sent when they are changed.

 ## Enabling multi-currency from the admin

 Once the tagging changed have been done and the API implemented, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
 Toggle the **Use Multiple Currencies** and **Use Exchange Rates** switches on and set the variation ID of the primary currency via the input field and toggle on the exchange rates switch.